kileytre/bruce-rambo/README.md

 <h3>An attempt at a valuable readme with some information and words, mostly good information.<br><br>... mostly.</h3><br><br>

 * <b>Note:</b> I'm not certain why I chose Bruce-Rambo.
-I had nothing clever in the mental queue and Batman-Rambo just seemed too contrived.
-Haha.
+I had nothing clever in the mental queue and Batman-Rambo just seemed too contrived, haha.

 * Overview:
    * This project is intended to satisfy a challenge to develop a linux service and associated script which runs on an Onion Security Box.
 The purpse of the script and service is to determine new events posted into the sguil database and transmit them to a remote(ish) server via posts through the restful API.
 The receiving end is a rails server running a mysql database on a Debian OS.
 Mysql (mariadb) was maintained as the database on the destination server due to personal familiarity.
 The Debian distro was chosen because I already had the ISO available which removed the additional time required to download.
 Otherwise it should be distro agnostic, so long as the intended OS runs systemd.